Demi Lovato Apologizes To Fans For Performing With A Black Eye After Being Punched In The Face

 Lovato then continued while explaining her decision to shield her eyes during the concert, “I didn’t want to cancel the show tonight, so we’re going to put on a heck of a show anyways!”

-The crowd could then be heard cheering the star on in the video, though Demi opted not reveal her black eye during the concert and instead kept her eyes covered throughout the entire show.
+The crowd could then be heard cheering the star on in the video, though Demi opted not to reveal her black eye during the concert and instead kept her eyes covered throughout the entire show.

 Demi has been open about her love of boxing to keep fit and healthy on multiple occasions before, even giving fans a glimpse at a session with her trainer in her candid documentary Demi Lovato: Simply Complicated which debuted on YouTube last year.